open-wc/blog-posts/2019-11-storybook-for-web-components-on-steroids/README.md

 For the preview, it is a little more as we need to load/register all the individual stories as shown in the postMessage example.
 The list of stories we will get via the command line argument.

-The important bits which end up being used by the browser is a dynamic import of all story files and then calling storybook to configure which will trigger a postMessage.
+The important bits which end up being used by the browser is a dynamic import of all story files and then calling storybooks configure which will trigger a postMessage.

 ```js
 import { configure } from './node_modules/@open-wc/demoing-storybook/index.js';